-- The event organizer has the right to check the athlete's bike(s) by detection methods like magnetic scanning tablets or thermal imaging cameras or a method of his choice at any point and any time at the event. - The mere presence of an engine (even without use) leads to an immediate disqualification. - The athlete who objects to a technology fraud control or is convicted as a cheater by a technology fraud control exposes himself to an immediate disqualification and a removal of all IUTA attributed results of the current calendar year.
-The convicted athlete must return all trophies and prize money received during the event at which the violation occurred.
+The event organizer has the right to check the athlete's bike(s) by detection methods like magnetic scanning tablets or thermal imaging cameras or a method of his choice at any point and any time at the event.

+The mere presence of an engine (even without use) leads to an immediate disqualification.

+840 The athlete who objects to a technology fraud control or is convicted as a cheater by a technology fraud control exposes himself to an immediate disqualification and a removal of all IUTA attributed results of the current calendar year.
+The

+- sugart at which the violation accurred - 844 event at which the violation occurred.

-17. SUPERVISION AND CONTROL
+845 18.
+SUPERVISION AND CONTROL

-- The event organizer shall designate a general marshal and race officials. - 811 If IUTA can provide a representative he will act as general marshal. - The race officials shall conduct each event in accordance with the IUTA rules and shall uphold and enforce these rules in an impartial manner. - Race officials are empowered: - to supervise and control the conduct of all participants, to require that a participant withdrawfrom an event, and to intercede during a competition at any stage to ensure that the IUTA rules are observed - to impose penalties for violations and penalize participants - to make decisions on any point not specifically covered in these rules - to examine the equipment or other items of any participant at any time to check compliance with the IUTA rules, and to make the final and binding decision as to whether any equipment or other item is improper or unauthorized. - Race officials shall be assigned to the swim, cycle, and run portions of the event and to the transition areas.
-Race officials shall wear distinctive clothing or other means of identification. - The general marshal represents the IUTA.
-He inspects the road of the courses with the other race officials.
-He has the right to require any change deem necessary for the safety of the athletes, any change deemed necessary for the - enforcement of the IUTA rules and has the right to suspend a race.

-The Official can stop the race for bad weather or any other reason as he deem necessary or as requested by the race director but this will not stop the race clock.

-In an extraordinary situation the organizer should contact an IUTA official who is not participating in the race.
+- 846 The event organizer shall designate a general marshal and race officials. - 847 If IUTA can provide a representative he will act as general marshal. - The race officials shall conduct each event in accordance with the IUTA rules and shall uphold and enforce these rules in an impartial manner. - 850 Race officials are empowered: - to supervise and control the conduct of all participants, to require that a participant withdrawfrom an event, and to intercede during a competition at any stage to ensure that the IUTA rules are observed - to impose penalties for violations and penalize participants - to make decisions on any point not specifically covered in these rules - to examine the equipment or other items of any participant at any time to check compliance with the IUTA rules, and to make the final and binding decision as to whether any equipment or other item is improper or unauthorized. - Race officials shall be assigned to the swim, cycle, and run portions of the event and to the transition areas.
+Race officials shall wear distinctive clothing or other means of identification. - 863 The general marshal represents the IUTA.
+He inspects the road of the courses 864 with the other race officials.
+He has the right to require any change deem - necessary for the safety of the athletes, any change deemed necessary for the - 866 enforcement of the IUTA rules and has the right to suspend a race. - The Official can stop the race for bad weather or any other reason as he deem necessary or as requested by the race director but this will not stop the race clock. - 870 In an extraordinary situation the organizer should contact an IUTA official who is871 not participating in the race.

-18. MEDICAL SUPPORT
+872 19.
+MEDICAL SUPPORT

-- Unless otherwise agreed between IUTA and the event organizer, the permanent presence of a medical doctor is mandatory during all IUTA sanctioned events. - The medical doctor can temporarily or definitively withdraw an athlete from the event for medical reason.
-Opposing to this decision is a reason for an immediate disqualification. - Recourse of any intravenous injection (including but not restricted to salts, endurolytes and glucose) is prohibited in any IUTA event unless medically required.
+Unless otherwise agreed between IUTA and the event organizer, the permanentpresence of a medical doctor is mandatory during all IUTA sanctioned events.

+The medical doctor can temporarily or definitively withdraw an athlete from the event for medical reason.
+Opposing to this decision is a reason for an immediate disqualification.

+878 Recourse of any intravenous injection (including but not restricted to salts, endurolytes and glucose) is prohibited in any IUTA event unless medically required.
 In such event, the athlete has to be immediately withdrawn from the race.

-19. AWARDS AND PRIZES
+882 20.
+AWARDS AND PRIZES

-- Event organizers have to offer trophies and/or presents and/or finisher tee-shirt and/or diplomas and/or prize money. - Finisher tee-shirts and diplomas must bear the IUTA official logo. - 850 IUTA offers medals to finishers of any IUTA event and distinctive medals to the 851 first three men and women of the scratch results for individual racers. - In the event of anti-doping controls, prize money is only given after receipt of their favorable results. - No discrimination should be applied for the recompenses and prize money between men and women, irrespective of the number of athletes competing in these two categories.
+- Event organizers have to offer trophies and/or presents and/or finisher tee-shirtand/or diplomas and/or prize money. - 885 Finisher tee-shirts and diplomas must bear the IUTA official logo. - 886 IUTA offers medals to finishers of any IUTA event and distinctive medals to the887 first three men and women of the scratch results for individual racers. - In the event of anti-doping controls, prize money is only given after receipt oftheir favorable results. - 890 No discrimination should be applied for the recompenses and prize money these two categories.

+891 between men and women, irrespective of the number of athletes competing in